 Among the first societies to emerge from Prehistory with a unique

 historical identity was Egypt.
-The population of Egypt lived on the banks
+The population of Egypt lived on the

 of the Nile river in Northeast Africa.
-The Nile flooded annually, throwing
+The Nile flooded annually,

 new fertile soil onto the riverbanks.
-Because of this annual flooding, the
+Because of this annual flooding,

 exhaustion of the soil's minerals and crop rotation were not issues,